In Articles, Clearbrook Treatment Centers Pennsylvania

 This is one of the most common signs that relapse is coming.
 Recovering addicts or alcoholics who stop going to their regular meetings or make excuses are walking a thin line.

 The other possibility is that you may back off on the secondary measures that help to keep you sober.
 While you continue the meetings, your journaling may start slipping.
-The things that kept you centered and calm, now seem unimportant or you don’t have time for them.
+The things that kept you centered and calm now seem unimportant, or you don’t have time for them.

-When you don’t take care of all your health needs; emotional, spiritual and physical, you are setting yourself up for relapse.
+When you don’t take care of all your health needs – emotional, spiritual, and physical – you are setting yourself up for relapse.

 Alcoholics Can Become Defensive

 A general characteristic of addicts or alcoholics is defensiveness.
 It starts by being defensive toward the accusations made about your abuse and quickly flows into all areas of your life.
-Whenever you get questioned about something, even small nothings, you have the chance of becoming defensive.
+Whenever you get questioned about something, even small things, you have the chance of becoming defensive.

 This stems from the feeling that you are being accused.
 The defensiveness becomes even larger when the thoughts about you are true.
 When you notice that you are becoming more defensive with those around you, it might be time to take a look at your relapse gauge.

-Trouble with Emotions
+Trouble With Emotions

-When you avoid talking about how you are feeling or you act as if there is no feeling to address, you are in danger.
-This is especially true if you are feeling frustration, stress or anger.
+When you avoid talking about how you are feeling, or you act as if there is no feeling to address, you are in danger.
+This is especially true if you are feeling frustration, stress, or anger.
 It is very easy for alcoholics to get stuck in that emotion and not know how to get out.
 By continually practicing recognizing your emotions and working through them, you will be better prepared when you begin to get stuck.

-Relapse can easily start with common misconceptions such as, “I can have one drink”, but they are rarely true.
-By staying close to the 12-step program and your support group, you will have a defense when this thought and other relapse triggers occur in your life.
+Relapse can easily start with common misconceptions such as, “I can have one drink,” but they are rarely true.
+By staying close to the 12-step program and your support group, you will have a defense when this thought, and other relapse triggers occur in your life.

 Contact Clearbrook Today

-Recent Posts
+Recommended Posts

 Drug Use | Clearbrook Treatment CentersAddicted Family System | Clearbrook Treatment Centers